3 creative photography techniques using burst mode

-Using burst mode, also called continuous shooting mode, on your camera is as simple as switching from single shooting mode (S) to continuous (C).
+Using burst mode in photography, also called continuous shooting mode, on your camera is as simple as switching from single shooting mode (S) to continuous (C).
 Easy as that.

 Before we get into the creative fun that you can have with continuous shooting mode, let’s look at: